suavebajaj/gcp-diskdetails/README.md

 Enter all the projects in a file

-Cat the file in the 'for loop'
+Enter the file name in the 'for loop'

 chmod +x scripname.sh

+Do a GCP auth login

-Run from the terminal
+Run the script from the terminal